veggiemonk/blog/content/_index.md

 ### Problems I will solve for you

-TODO

-Migrate to __Google Cloud__,
+* Everything related to __Google Cloud__:
-Increase the resilience of your platform by using techniques such as Chaos Engineer.
+* increase the resilience of your platform by doing chaos engineering experiement,
+* ship features faster and more reliably or,
+* save money on your cloud bills,
+* secure your workload,
+* build a scalable platform,
+* get insights from your data,
+* deploy machine learning models to production,
+* workshop & training

-If you want to ship features faster and more reliably or, save money on your cloud bills, secure your workload, build a secure, scalable platform, get insights from your data, deploy machine learning models to production, you can __[hire me]({{< ref "hire_me.md" >}} "hire me")__ or just have a look at the content I produced and made freely available below.
+you can __[hire me]({{< ref "hire_me.md" >}} "hire me")__ or just have a look at the content I produced and made freely available below.